kelveden/vanilli/README.md

 of HTTP headers.

 > *IMPORTANT*: This reliance on CORS means that the browser that you are running your tests on MUST support and be configured to support CORS.

+## Configuration
+Vanilli is configured as it started via the `start(config)` function.

+    {
+        port: <port to run Vanilli on>,
+        allowedHeadersForCors: <extra headers to add to the Access-Control-Allow-Headers CORS header in vanilli responses>,
+        logLevel: <log level for vanilli; defaults to 'error'.
+See the [bunyan](https://github.com/trentm/node-bunyan) project for more info on log levels>
+    }

+## Diagnostics
+Vanilli logs to sysout and syserr via [bunyan](https://github.com/trentm/node-bunyan).
+Switching `logLevel` to `debug` will cause vanilli to spit out a whole load of diagnostic information relating to what stubs are stored and how it is matching stubs against incoming requests.

 ## REST API
 ### GET _vanilli/ping